GitHub Ribbon Using CSS Transforms

 }

-If you take a look at the documentation for those two properties, you will see I'm using shadows with no offset and a slight blur.
-The result:
+If you look up the docs for those two properties, you’ll see we’re using shadows with no offset and a slight blur.

 Ribbon with final touches